varletjs/varlet/packages/varlet-ui/src/chip/docs/en-US.md

 ### Can Close Chip

-Use the `closeable` attribute to display the closing icon of the label, and use the `close-name` attribute to customize the style of the closing icon (`close-name` must be used when `closeable` is used)
+Add the `closeable` attribute to display the closing icon of the label, and use the `close-name` attribute to customize the style of the closing icon (`close-name` must be used when `closeable` is used)

 ```html